At Maranatha our goal is to make this your child’s favorite hour of the week!

 While you are in service on Sundays at 10am, your kids will be attending a service that is designed specifically for them.
 They will check in to their classes in the foyer near the coffee shop & then head to their classes in the Grow Zone (infant to preschool) or to the Kids Zone (K-6th grade) for a great service planned just for them!

-Starting in June, Vortex Kids will start a new Sermon Series, All Aboard.
-Vortex Kids will be exploring the early church and how it can help us grow today.
+Starting in August, Vortex Kids will start a new Sermon Series, “Major Prophets”.
+Vortex Kids will be discovering how God used Daniel, Isaiah, Ezekiel and Jeremiah to be different than the world so they can reach others to know God.
 Each week kids will have fun hand on experiences, a lesson geared specifically for them, games and worship.
 Check-in starts at 9:45am.

 Sign up to receive text updates from Vortex with Remind.